 Phone Calls & Phone Usage Policy

 Phone calls that inmates are allowed to make from jail are made through a jail approved pre-paid phone account or phone card .
-Calls made in jail are usually more costly than phone calls made outside of jail.
+Calls made in jail are usually more expensive than phone calls made outside of jail.
 There are certain restrictions about when and how often you can use the phone, but inmates should keep in mind that every inmate wants to use the phone too, so they can call their family.
 If you are under any sort of disciplinary procedure, an inmate’s ability to use the phone could be reduced or forbidden completely.

 Phone Number: 775-463-6600